 The PIP process takes place prior to any discipline being proposed and therefore is a completely separate process not covered by the Act.
 As a result of this decision, it appears that the Department of Veterans Affairs will have to reinstate all employees who were removed under Section 714 for performance deficiencies and who were not placed on a PIP prior to having their removal proposed.
 This would amount to hundreds, if not thousands, of reinstatements with retroactive back pay.

 Get Help from a Federal Wrongful Termination Lawyer Today

-The Law Office of Aaron D. Wersing is a highly specialized and experienced federal employment law firm who assists wrongfully terminated federal employees from across the country.
+The Law Office of Aaron D. Wersing is an experienced federal employment law firm that assists wrongfully terminated federal employees from across the country.

 Attorney Aaron D. Wersing understands the new, complex issues you face under §714 and vows to work tirelessly to protect your career.
 Combining extensive legal knowledge and experience with empathy and commitment allows us to help protect your legal rights and get the justice you deserve